M7OCM/890/README.md

 Open monitor after using spectrum to reset registers before using FM broadcast radio (FMB can stall at times).

-Please note the bin files are 2 color only, not multiple colors that can be switched within the radio menu.
+Please note the bin files herein are 2 color themes only, not multiple color versions that can be switched within the radio menu.
 Schemes can be readily changed in ui/gfx.c (info in file).

 ![20231207_082721](https://github.com/M7OCM/890/assets/128899149/8b22bb4d-8f40-4794-a051-b7f379ca8464)